YinuoW/Show-and-Tell-Project/README.md

 - `train.py`: Train CNN and RNN model.
 3. Helper files:
 - `resize.py`: Preprocess the images to make the image sizes uniform.
-- `load_data.py`: Creates the CoCoDataset and a DataLoader for it.
+- `load_data.py`: Creates the ImageDataset and a DataLoader for it.
 - `build_vocab.py`:  Build vocabulary dictionary.

 ## Setup